perjor/blog.jordypereira.be/blog/Stockholm/2019-02-10_On-to-the-second-week.md

 For this new project there are a lot of issues that have been made and a roadmap that we will try to follow.
 One of the more difficult issues was to make the drag and drop editor.

-I just finished my issue and my mentor asked me if I was up for it.
+I had just finished my issue and my mentor asked me if I was up for it.
 I've never done something like it but I said I wanted to give it a shot.
-When I asked which library we would use for the drag and drop implementation, my mentor answered none.
+When I asked which library we would use for the drag and drop implementation, my mentor told me we were going to write it from scratch.
 He had already made a jsfiddle with some dragging, and I could take some code from there to make it.

 So that's what I've doing the last half of the week.
 Struggling with one big issue.
 Thursday I stayed till 19h because I really wanted to get it right.

-I'm happy to say that I finished friday at 16h with this big issue.
+I'm happy to say that I finished it friday at 16h.
 It probably needs some more improvements but I got it working.

 ![Drag and drop in Vue](/images/vue-dragndrop.png)

 So I went home a bit early on friday.
-You can decide when you come in the office and go as long as you get 40 work hours in a week.
+You can decide when you come in and go at the office as long as you get 40 work hours in a week.
 It's a very nice work environment.

 ### Living